-This practicum helps the participant become familiar with current and emerging technologies use to deliver or facilitate instruction.
-Participants will learn about the various computer technologies used in the classroom and other environments where health professional students learn.
-They also will become familiar with various on-line resources appropriate to the health professions education process.
+This practicum will assist the participants to become familiar with current and emerging technologies used to deliver instruction.
+Participants will learn about the various computer technologies used in the classroom to enhance teaching and learning, such as multimedia and PowerPoint presentations.
+An important focus of the practicum will be the identification of appropriate online resources for health professions educators.
+Additional topics will include audio-conferencing, online instruction, and compressed video.
 Prerequisite/s: None